Students who work in human services may submit an employment-based field application.

 The following criteria must be met for the student to be approved for an employment-based field placement.
-Please note, many agencies have different policies regarding employment-based field placements.
+Note: Many agencies have different policies regarding employment-based field placements.
 Before pursuing an employment-based field placement, students should consult with their employer about employment-field placement policies and procedures.

-To apply for an employment-based field placement, please complete the following steps (completed in our online software SONIA):
+To apply for an employment-based field placement, complete the following steps in our online software Sonia:

-After all of those steps are completed, the field department will review your application and provide approval or feedback within approximately 2 weeks.
+After all of those steps are completed, the field department will review your application and provide approval or feedback within approximately two weeks.

-See below for 2 samples of completed employment-based applications
+See below for two samples of completed employment-based applications:

 Students who are requesting to count their regular work duties as field will be expected to create a learning contract that contains at least one project that spans two semesters, that relates to the majority of the nine competencies, reflects attainment of social work values and ethics, and demonstrates substantial professional growth and development.
-Topic areas could include (for example) racial equity, anti-racism within social work practice, response to the Covid-19 pandemic, and/or trauma-informed practices within the agency.
+For example, topic areas could include racial equity, anti-racism within social work practice, response to the COVID-19 pandemic or trauma-informed practices within the agency.
 Examples are below.

-The students will upload an update on their project at mid placement and final placement; there is a space to do so on the learning contract.
+The students will upload an update on their project at mid-placement and final placement; there is a space to do so on the learning contract.
 A reflection is acceptable.
 Students will also be required to write a reflection about how the project has allowed them to integrate course content with field.
-The student's field educator will evaluate and comment on the student's project at the mid and final placement evaluations.
+The student's field educator will evaluate and comment on their project at the mid- and final placement evaluations.
 Finally, students will describe their project and upload materials, if appropriate, to a padlet board.

 Email us at email@example.com.